 Immediately upon admission to the Degree or Certificate Program students must begin the health clearance process.
-Please refer to the Student Health Policies in the Felician College Student Handbook.
+Please refer to the Student Health Policies in the Felician University Student Handbook.
 Health clearance may require multiple step immunizations and titers which take several weeks to months to complete.
-Please contact the Wellness Center at 201-559-3559 for more information.
+Please contact the Center for Health at 201-559-3559 for more information.
 Students will not be allowed to register for clinical/practicum courses until all obligations of the health clearance are fully satisfied.
 Inability to register for clinical/practicum courses will delay program progression.

-Bridge Curriculum Plan
+Pre-Graduate Curriculum Plan

-Course descriptions may be found in the Undergraduate Catalog.
+Course descriptions for undergraduate coursework required prior to beginning the Graduate Program may be found in the Undergraduate Catalog.
 The sequence in which courses are offered is subject to change.
 Courses may be offered once per academic year.
 Failure to follow course sequencing may delay program progression.
 Theoretical content may be delivered via Computer Mediated Instruction using either online or hybrid format.